SAP-samples/teched2022-AP260/exercises/ex2/README.md

 **ACTION REQUIRED**:

 - Check for the Etherscan API key.
-- Replace in the the `hardhat.config.ts` file the 'xxx'.
+- In the `hardhat.config.ts` file replace the 'xxx' string with the Etherscan API key.

 Verification is now a piece of cake - but you have to remember the contract address: